coredao-org/CoreDAO-Docs/docs/Dev-Guide/remix.md

 You can choose different environments on Remix, as shown in the picture below.
 An environment is just the blockchain network you'll be working with.
 There are built-in Virtual Machines (VMs), as well as providers that enable you to connect to external VMs.

 To connect to Core Testnet, choose `Injected Provider - MetaMask`.
-Make sure your MetaMask wallet is [configured for Core Testnet](./core-wallet-config.md) using the testnet chain settings, and verify that your account is funded from the appropriate faucet based on the Core Testnet you are connected to.
-Refer [here](https://scan.test.btcs.network/faucet) for Core Testnet (1115) and [here](https://scan.test2.btcs.network/faucet) for Core Testnet (1114).
+Make sure your MetaMask wallet is [configured for Core Testnet2](./core-wallet-config.md) using the testnet chain settings, and verify that your account is funded with tCORE2.
+Refer [here](https://scan.test2.btcs.network/faucet) for Core Testnet (1114) faucet.

 <p align="center">
 ![remix-ide](../../static/img/remix/remix-3.avif)